Power is resources designed for women

 WMCC has assembled the best team of women’s cancer doctors anywhere, including experts in radiation therapy and chemotherapy for breast cancer, as well as surgery, radiation therapy and chemotherapy for gynecologic cancers.
 WMCC is still the only regional facility to offer diagnostic imaging, radiation, chemotherapy and professional consults under one roof.

-Anna Hoekstra, MD, a West Michigan native, joined West Michigan Cancer Center in 2009 and has a special interest in minimally invasive surgery for endometrial and ovarian cancer.
-She has performed more than 220 robotic surgeries using the daVinci Surgical System.
-In addition, she provides open and vaginal surgery for other gynecologic malignancies.
-She also administers chemotherapy and coordinates radiation treatments with WMCC radiation oncology for patients requiring these services.
+Anna Hoekstra, MD, and Benjamin Mize, MD have expertise in minimally invasive surgery and comprehensive care for women with gynecologic malignancies including cancer of the ovaries, uterus, cervix, fallopian tubes, vulva and vagina.
+Dr. Hoekstra and Dr. Mize have performed hundreds of robotic surgeries using the daVinci Surgical System.
+In addition, they provide open and vaginal surgery for other gynecologic malignancies.
+They also administer chemotherapy and coordinate radiation treatments with WMCC radiation oncology for patients requiring these services.

-Carol Christianson, MS, CGC is a board certified Genetic Counselor and a West Michigan native.
-She sees patients in the Cancer Genetics Program who are at increased risk to have a hereditary cancer syndrome.
-Carol has 27 years of experience as a genetic counselor.
-Her responsibilities include taking detailed family histories, counseling patients about their risk for a hereditary cancer syndrome, coordinating testing, providing follow-up, and serving as a resource for patients and providers in the community who have questions about cancer genetics.
+Carol Christianson, MS, CGC and Cyndy Murray, MS, CGC are board-certified genetic counselors.
+They see patients in the WMCC Cancer Genetics Program who are at increased risk to have a hereditary cancer syndrome.
+Their responsibilities include taking detailed family histories and counseling patients.
+They coordinate testing, provide follow-up and serve as a resource for patients and providers in the community who have questions about cancer genetics.

-Cyndy Murray, MS CGC, grew up in Ann Arbor and received a Bachelor of Arts degree from Kalamazoo College and a Master of Science degree in Human Genetics from Sarah Lawrence College in Bronxville, NY.
-She has worked as a genetic counselor for 10 years and has expertise in hereditary breast cancer syndromes.
+Cyndy Murray, MS CGC, completed a Bachelor of Arts degree from Kalamazoo College and a Master of Science degree in Human Genetics from Sarah Lawrence College in Bronxville, NY.
+She has worked as a genetic counselor for more than 12 years and has expertise in hereditary breast cancer syndromes.

 Power is a dedicated team